2009 Orange Bowl: Ticket sales

 The pace of ticket sales for the Orange Bowl varied wildly between the two schools.
 Each team received an allotment of 17,500 tickets to sell to its fans, and each school sold about 4,000 tickets in the two days immediately following the announcement.
 Media covering Virginia Tech considered the rate of ticket sales to be slow because the Hokies had sold 50 percent more during a similar timeframe the previous year.
 Media following Cincinnati ticket sales considered the pace to be fast, calling the Orange Bowl game a "hot ticket".
 The $125 tickets sold by Cincinnati generated the largest amount of ticket sale revenue ever recorded by the Cincinnati Athletics Department, netting the school more than $500,000 in the first day of sales.
 Travel agencies offered packages including game tickets, airfare, and a hotel room to fans of both teams.
 Owing to the demand, fans were warned against the danger of counterfeit tickets.

 In the days immediately following the announcement of the matchup, ticket sales diverged.
 By December 12, Cincinnati sold about 9,000 tickets.
 This total increased to approximately 13,000 tickets by December 20, and the school prepared multiple tour buses for a student convoy to the game.
 At Virginia Tech, meanwhile, sales lagged.
 In an effort to spur sales, Tech administrators had head football coach Frank Beamer star in a video asking Hokies fans to buy tickets to the game.
-Owing to limited demand for tickets, prices in the secondary market plunged.
+Owing to limited demand for tickets, prices in the resale ticket market plunged.

 As late as December 31, neither team had sold its entire allotment of 17,500 tickets.
 Cincinnati fans had bought 13,000 tickets, while Virginia Tech fans bought fewer than 5,000 tickets from the school's allotment.
 Countering Virginia Tech's low direct ticket sales were large numbers of fans who avoided paying face value for tickets—US$125—by buying them on the secondary market, often for as little as 99 cents.